Jach/lisp-refactoring/README.md

 vnoremap <silent> \ef :<C-u>call ExtractFunction(1)<CR>
 ```

+Limitations:

-Limitations: needs the user to visually select the thing they're extracting (fortunately in visual mode, `%` works well).
-If renamed variables are substrings of other variables, could break the refactored
+* Needs the user to visually select the thing they're extracting (fortunately in visual mode, `%` works well to span a sexp).
+* If renamed variables are substrings of other variables, could break the refactored function.
-function.
-If refactoring lines instead of a single paren-wrapped form (like the final test refactor in the video) be careful that the last line doesn't end with a comment, or else the inserted defun won't close properly.
+* If refactoring lines instead of a single paren-wrapped form (like the final test refactor in the video) be careful that the last line doesn't end with a comment, or else the inserted defun won't close properly.
+* Does not attempt to search-replace similar patterns within the rest of the file to replace those with the function call as well.

 ## Inline Function